 DRAFT DECISIONS

-POTENTIAL AVIAN TAXA FOR LISTING
+POTENTIAL AVIANTAXA FOR LISTING

 Directed to Parties, intergovernmental and non-governmental organizations

 14.BB Parties, intergovernmental and non-governmental organizations are encouraged to consider working collaboratively to develop listing proposals according to the guidance in Resolution 13.7, and Concerted Actions according to the guidance in Resolution 12.28 (Rev. COP13), for species listed in Annex 1 of Resolution 14.xx, including by undertaking all necessary consultation with Range States, and to submit these listing proposals and proposals for Concerted Actions for the consideration of the 15th meeting of the Conference of the Parties.